ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/data.md

 ## Converting from JSON to User-defined Type

-There are a few nuances involved in converting from JSON to user-defined type.
+There are a few nuances involved in converting from JSON to a user-defined type.

-One obvious mechanism is typecasting.
+An obvious mechanism is typecasting.

 ```ballerina
 type Coord record {